Max Bense

-Max Bense (7 February 1910 in Strasbourg – 29 April 1990 in Stuttgart) was a German philosopher, writer, and publicist, known for his work in philosophy of science, logic, aesthetics, and semiotics.
+Max Bense (7 February 1910 in Straßburg – 29 April 1990 in Stuttgart) was a German philosopher, writer, and publicist, known for his work in philosophy of science, logic, aesthetics, and semiotics.
 His thoughts combine natural sciences, art, and philosophy under a collective perspective and follow a definition of reality, which – under the term existential rationalism – is able to remove the separation between humanities and natural sciences.

 Life

-Max Bense spent his early childhood in his birthplace Strasbourg and in 1918 his family was deported from Alsace-Lorraine as a consequence of World War I. Starting in 1920, he attended grammar school in Cologne and after 1930 he studied physics, chemistry, mathematics, geology, and philosophy at the University of Bonn.
+Bense spent his early childhood in his birthplace, Straßburg, but in 1918 his family was deported from Alsace-Lorraine as a consequence of World War I. Starting in 1920, he attended grammar school in Cologne and after 1930 he studied physics, chemistry, mathematics, geology, and philosophy at the University of Bonn.
 During his studies, his interest in literature is revealed by several contributions to newspapers, journals, and broadcast, for which he wrote several radio dramas.
-In 1937 he received his doctor's degree (Dr. phil. nat.) with his dissertation "Quantenmechanik und Daseinsrelativität" (Quantum Mechanics and Relativity of Dasein).
+In 1937 he received his doctor's degree (Dr. phil. nat.) with his dissertation Quantenmechanik und Daseinsrelativität.
 He used the term Relativity of Dasein, which he adopted from Max Scheler, for explaining that novel theories do not have to contradict classical science.
-Bense – declared opponent of national socialism – knowingly opposed the Deutsche Physik of the Nazi regime (cf. Johannes Juilfs), which rejected the theory of relativity due to Einstein's Jewish origin.
+Bense, a declared opponent of national socialism, knowingly opposed the Deutsche Physik of the Nazi regime (cf. Johannes Juilfs), which rejected the theory of relativity due to Einstein's Jewish origin.
 Therefore, he did not receive his postdoctoral qualification.

 In 1938, Bense initially worked as a physicist at the Bayer AG in Leverkusen.
 After the outbreak of World War II he was a soldier, firstly as a meteorologist, then as a medical technician in Berlin and Georgenthal, where he was mayor for a short time after the end of the war.
 In 1945 the University of Jena appointed him to curator (Chancellor of the University) and offered him the possibility of postdoctoral work (habilitation), which was likely to be cumulative, at the Social-Pedagogic Faculty, which was followed by an appointment to Professor extraordinarius of philosophical and scientific propaedeutics.

 In 1948, Bense fled from the political development of the Soviet occupation zone to Boppard; and he was appointed as a guest professor in philosophy and theory of science by the University of Stuttgart in 1949, and as senior lecturer (associate professor) there in 1950.
 In 1955, Bense raised a controversy concerning mythologizing tendencies of German postwar culture.
 Thereupon he became the target of public polemics, resulting in a postponement of his appointment to full professor until 1963.

 In addition, he worked at the adult education center in Ulm and at the Ulm School of Design from 1953 to 1958.

 He was also guest professor at the Hamburg College for Visual Arts from 1958 to 1960 and in 1966/67.

 Max Bense became professor emeritus on 7 February 1978 and died in 1990 as an internationally accredited scientist.

 Bense married his employee and colleague Elisabeth Walther in 1988.